tyson-swetnam/porder/README.md

 ### reorder
 This tool allows you to reorder an existing order with the same item ids and tools.
-This is tyring to look into the overall strucutre of existing orders and maybe ueful to reorder if an order fails for example.
+This is trying to look into the overall structures of existing orders and maybe useful to reorder if an order fails for example.

 ```
 usage: porder reorder [-h] --url URL [--notification NOTIFICATION]